 A distributed knowledge actor network argues that development of local knowledge specificity requires access to peer produced knowledge.
 If the latter is lacking risk of innovation failure increases.
 We base this proposition on empirical findings showing no core competence structure amongst large companies measured by the rod of required product portfolio competences.
 Instead we find "distributed competences" relating technological competence to a wider environment.
 Peer produced knowledge feeds the distributed competence structure and not product specific knowledge (Grandstrand et al 1997).
-Innovation flows from distributed competence structures.
+Innovation flows from distributed competence management appeared stronger than from product focused competence structures.

-Knowledge is perceived as a tool instead of the classic "message-object" model from Shannon-Weaver in studies of distributed teams using metaphors of knowledge, differentiating embedded from mobile knowledge like in our distinction between specific knowledge (embedded) and peer produced knowledge (mobile) (Kanfer et al 2000).
+Knowledge is perceived as a tool instead of the classic "message-object" model from Shannon-Weaver in studies of distributed teams using metaphors of knowledge, differentiating embedded from mobile knowledge like in our distinction between specific knowledge (embedded) and peer produced knowledge (mobile) (Kanfer et al 2000)